CesiumGS/cesium-webpack-example/TUTORIAL.md

 ```

 2. Run the command `npm run build`.
 Install CLI for webpack if necessary.
-3. Ensure that there are no errors and your output looks something like
+3. Ensure that there are no errors and your output looks something like:
 ```
 $ npm run build